data-gymnasia/courses/content/bayesian-inference-and-graphical-models/content.md

 What is the acceptance ratio for the posterior distribution, given the observations?
 :::

-*Solution*.
-Since posterior is proportional to likelihood times prior, we need to compute likelihood ratios and ratios of priors.
+*Solution.* Since posterior is proportional to likelihood times prior, we need to compute likelihood ratios and ratios of priors.
 The latter we'll get by deferring to Julia's `pdf`, but the former we can do analytically.
 Given $m$ and $b$, the probability density evaluated at the observed data is

 ``` latex
 \prod_{i=1}^n\exp(-(y_i - mx_i - b)^2/2) = \exp\left(-\sum_{i=1}^n(y_i - mx_i - b)^2/2\right).